ghaiklor/type-challenges-solutions/en/medium-readonly-2.md

 No!
 We do not handle the case when `K` is not set at all.
 That is the case when our type must behave as an usual `Readonly<T>` type.
-To fix that, we are just specifying the default type parameter for K to be “all the keys from T”:
+To fix that, we are just specifying the default type parameter for `K` to be “all the keys from `T`”:

 ```ts
 type MyReadonly2<T, K extends keyof T = keyof T> = T & { readonly [P in K]: T[P] };